psotose/Appi_desktop/README.md

 # README

-Desktop that shows only information get from different appis, modeling using services (PORO) and errors handling.
+Desktop that shows only information from different appis, modeling using services (PORO) and errors handling.